 Nanticoke Indian Museum, at jct.
 SRs 24 (John J. Williams Hwy.) and 5, is in a restored community schoolhouse.
-Exhibits interpret the history and development of the Nanticoke Indians, Delaware's first residents and its only state-recognized American Indian tribe.
+Exhibits interpret the history and development of the Nanticoke Indians, Delaware's first residents and one of two state-recognized American Indian tribes.
 Highlights include basketwork, ceremonial dress, pottery, arrowheads and stone implements.
 Other collections include tribal dolls and kachinas and a reference library.

 Time: Allow 30 minutes minimum.